azka-begh/terraform_begin/remote_state_management/README.md

 |   3   | terraform.tfstate | Should be stored on the remote side.                                        |
 |   4   | crash.log         | If terraform crashes, the logs are stored in a file named crash.log         |

-# Terraform State Management
+## Terraform State Management
+- As your Terraform usage becomes more advanced, there are some cases where you might need to modify the terraform state.
+- It is important to never modify the state file directly.
+Instead, we should make changes via terraform state commands.

-There are multiple sub-commands taht can be used with terraform state, these include:
+- There are multiple sub-commands that can be used with terraform state, these include:

 |  No.  | State Sub-Command  |            Description                                      |
 | ----- | ------------------ | ----------------------------------------------------------- |